Differentiable Logic Machines: Additional Experimental Results and Details

 \end{small} The logic program extracted from the trained DLM has redundant parts (e.g., $P \wedge P$), because we used a relatively large architecture to ensure sufficient expressivity.
 Note that being able to learn interpretable solutions with a large architecture is a desirable feature when the designer does not know the solution beforehand.
 Redundancy could be reduced by using a smaller architecture, otherwise the redundant parts (e.g., $P \wedge P$) could easily be removed by post-processing the extracted logic program, as we did.
 After simplification, the solution is given by the following program, which shows that the target predicate has been perfectly learned: \begin{small}

 \end{small}

 As an illustration for RL, we provide the simplified logic program learned by our method on the task \emph{On}, which corresponds to the output of the reasoning part:

 Using this program, the decision-making part (stochastically) moves blocks to the floor and moves the good block on its goal position when it can.
-The complete logic program is provided in Appendix~\ref{app:interpretable}, where we provide examples for other tasks as well.
+For completeness, we provide the complete logic program: { }

 Being able to find solutions in a large architecture is a desirable feature when the designer does not know the solution before hand.
 Besides, note that we directly output an interpretable logic program.
 In contrast, with previous interpretable models, logic rules with high weights are extracted to be inspected.
 However, those rules may not generalize because weights are usually not concentrated on one element.